OlivierLD/raspberry-coffee/RESTNavServer/README.md

 I'd rather spend time learning how use HTML5's canvases, or WebGL.

-> This project has two distinct aspects:
+> This project has three distinct aspects:
+> - Pure computing, serving requests like "give me the coordinates of the Sun **now**"
-> - REST services written in Java, running on the Raspberry PI (or any other machine)
+> - REST services written in Java, running on the Raspberry Pi (or any other machine), those _services_ know how to translate the above into what's expected below.
-> - Web pages, to be rendered on any device that can reach the Raspberry PI's network
+> - Web pages, to be rendered on any device that can reach the Raspberry Pi's network.
+Those pages may very well invoke the REST services mentioned one step above, the get to the data mentioned two steps above.

 The sample web pages presented below are relying on HTML5 and CSS3.
 The JavaScript code will be migrated to ES6.